 They decided to try to charge $5 to help defray some costs.
 All of a sudden up to 90% of women who had tickets showed up–and attendance didn’t drop, either.
 In some cases it even increased because people value what they pay for.

-Within a few years they increased the price to $10 a ticket, again to defray costs, and found that the extra $5 made no difference.
-They still had roughly equivalent attendance to when they charged $5.
+Within a few years they increased the price to $10 a ticket, again to defray costs, and found that the extra $s made no difference.
+They still had roughly equivalent attendance to when they charged $10.
 So whether you charge $5 or $10 you get the same number of people–but $10 defrays more costs.

 With Girl Talk, several churches have tried to offer it for free, and in some cases organizations have wanted to underwrite the event.
 However, this can backfire because when you give away tickets, people are less likely to come.

-What we suggest: Charge $10 a ticket.
-If a sponsor wants to underwrite the event, have them instead offer gifts totalling $10 each, like a romantic gift bag for each woman with candles, oil, and even some promotional materials inside.
+What we suggest: Charge $15 a ticket.
+If a sponsor wants to underwrite the event, have them instead offer gifts totalling $15 each, like a romantic gift bag for each woman with candles, oil, and even some promotional materials inside.
 You’ll find you get higher attendance and a more accurate count of how many women are actually coming, not only that, you will be able to do some extras to pamper your ladies as well.

 Charge a Two-Tier Ticket Price